tuist/decks/decks/03.25-spm-at-scale/slides.md

 ## Swift Package Manager use-cases

+- Develop a package
 - External dependencies for an app
 - Modularizing an app
-- Develop a package

 ---
 layout: center
 ---

-# Using SPM as a manager for external dependencies
+# Using SPM for external dependencies

 ---